IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 1. Click **EDIT CODE**.
 A clone of the project is created in your project cloud workspace.

 2. On the run bar, create your own launch configuration.
-From the **Create new launch configuration** list, click the create icon which looks like a plus sign.
+From the **Create new launch configuration** list, click the create icon, which looks like a plus sign.
 Because you want to deploy to the same account as the original project, get the ID and password for the for the project owner's Bluemix account.

 3. In the Edit Launch Configuration window, change the host to be a unique name.

-4. Because Live Edit mode is on, when you change the code your changes are deployed automatically to your personal space while the original deployed app is unchanged.
-For example, in the public/index.html, change `Hi there` to `Hello`.
-To see your version of the deployed app, on the run bar, click on the **Open the URL** icon.
+4. Because Live Edit mode is on, when you change the code, your changes are deployed automatically to your personal space while the original deployed app is unchanged.
+For example, in the `public/index.html` file, change `Hi there` to `Hello`.
+To see your version of the deployed app, on the run bar, click the **Open the URL** icon.

 ### Deliver your changes to the deployed app

-Contribute your changes and make sure the rest of your team can view your changes.
+Contribute your changes and make sure that the rest of your team can view your changes.

 1. Click **EDIT CODE** to open the Web IDE.
-From the Web IDE menu, click the Git Repositry icon.
+From the Web IDE menu, click the **Git Repository** icon.
 2. In the **Commit** field, add a comment and include the task ID to link to the work item.
 3. Select the file to commit.
 4. Click **COMMIT**.